fpgaprince/rtd/docs/source/hdl.rst

     -- this doesn't have to be in a process block. dout <= din1 when sel else din2;

+    b <= "1000" when a = "00" else
+	 "0100" when a = "01" else
+	 "0010" when a = "10" else
+	 "0001" when a = "11";

 with select
 #########################
+i've never really used this..

 .. code-block:: vhdl
   :linenos:

+    with a select b <=
+        "1000" when "00",
+        "0100" when "01",
+        "0010" when "10",
+        "0001" when "11";

 case
 #########################
 another similar to software programming, but again end result not the same.

 Generally cases is used for and/or will become..
 MUX vs. FSM

+i dont think you can synth a priority encoder with the VHDL case statement, per the requirement of the syntax.
+The case 'sel' variable/signal and when condition width have to match for comparison.

 .. code-block:: vhdl
   :linenos: